top of page

 2. Go to Layout > Breaks > Section Break (Next Page).

-3. Now return to Orientation and choose your setting.
+3. Return to Orientation and choose your setting.

 4. Word applies the orientation only to the new section.